 Surely the blockchain is a sophisticated technology, and there are many elements within the core system that needs explaining.
 In reality, all of these can be quite overwhelming for a beginner.

-That’s why in this blockchain technology explained guide I will explain all the properties of blockchain that makes it so distinctive.
+That’s why in this blockchain technology explained guide, I will explain all the properties and features of blockchain that makes it so distinctive.

 So, I hope you’ll thoroughly enjoy this.
 Let’s start explaining!